Madinah Slaise: Later career

 Slaise joined the United States Army following the September 11, 2001 terrorist attack and served as an enlisted Trauma Medic for three years at the Womack Army Medical Center Emergency Department.

 Prior to accepting a commission with the United States Air Force, she earned an associate degree and practiced as a board certified (Medical-Surgical) Registered Nurse for several years within the civilian sector.
-Subsequently, accomplishing a second bachelor's degree in Nursing Science from Winston-Salem State University in 2010 (summa cum laude), she also achieved a master's degree as a Nurse Educator from Liberty University in 2016 (magna cum laude).
+Subsequently, accomplishing a second bachelor's degree in Nursing Science from Winston-Salem State University in 2010 (summa cum laude).
+She also achieved a master's degree as a Nurse Educator from Liberty University in 2016 (magna cum laude).

 Madinah is an International Sports Sciences Association Certified Master Trainer, having competed as an amateur physique champion from 2010-2013.
 She started sports and nutrition company "Austerus FIT" in 2011, and sold it in 2016.

-Slaise retired from the United States Air Force as a Major in 2018.
-Her officership career appointment summarization includes APU/PACU/CASF/Emergency Department Clinical Nurse, Medical Group & Squadron Executive Officer, POTUS Flight Medicine Clinic Flight Commander and Flight Nurse.
+Slaise retired from her officership in the United States Air Force as a Major in 2018.
+Her career appointment summarization includes APU/PACU/CASF/Emergency Department Clinical Nurse, Medical Group & Squadron Executive Officer, POTUS Flight Medicine Clinic Flight Commander and Flight Nurse.

-Following her athletic and military work, Slaise was accepted into a seminary program.
-She developed the first Christ-Centered Team Approach (CCTA) program, designed to "maximize athletic performance by nourishing the collective wellbeing of players, coaches and ancillary support systems with the employment of faith-based interventions".
+She founded Madinah Slaise Media in Seattle, Washington, in 2021 to produce and distribute inspirational multimedia series globally.
+In 2023, Madinah was appointed to the Seattle Mayor's Council on African American Elders (MCAAE) to advise the Mayor and government officials regarding the policies, practices, and programs impacting African American seniors residing within the metropolis.
+The following year she cold pitched the "Madinah In The Market" (MITM) radio show to the Pike Place Market Marketing and Public Relations Department.
+The series launched on 91.3 KBCS-FM.
+MITM focuses on community, entrepreneurship, and culinary delight for more than 2.5 million listeners across the Puget Sound.